Most resource sector writers (including me) have for a long time been "wrong" about gold and silver.

 Of course, the idea of having this kind of money and not spending it on something meant that the coins burned a hole in my pocket, so I promptly went to the local coin shop and exchanged them for some of those infamous pieces of currency David Morgan has long referred to as "paper promises."

 I don't even remember how I spent the cash.
 Had I held it for just another three years, its value would have tipped the scales at... $2,250!

 The late Richard Russell, the most prolific and long-published newsletter writer of the modern area, once said: "Take your position in gold and gold shares and forget it.
 You don't buy and sell your life insurance, and I feel the same way about gold."

 The Money Metals Coil Like a Crouching Tiger

-The chart below shows one of the most unusual, powerful and predictive technical chart signals, especially in a market which is quite liquid and seldom leaves gaps of any kind.
+The chart below shows one of the most unusual, powerful, and predictive technical chart signals, especially in a market that is quite liquid and seldom leaves gaps of any kind.

 The "island reversal" happens when the price (in this case down) drops so quickly that no trading takes place, then reverses, and does the same thing in the other direction!

 Usually these "islands" are of one or two days duration.
 The SLV chart nearby created a one-week island.
 Prices that don't "fill" these gaps quickly can remain open for months or years, attesting to the coming move's potential power!

 The manipulators of paper gold can temporarily do anything...
 (But) do you believe that fiat paper will maintain, and therefore store the value of what you have?
 Sorry, it simply will not.
 As such GOLD is your savings account.
 End of story!